-The Designated Caregiver Administration of Medical Cannabis section of the policy is void and the District reserves the right not to implement it if the District or school is in danger of losing federal funding.
+The Administration of Medical Cannabis section of the policy is void and the District reserves the right not to implement it if the District or school is in danger of losing federal funding.

 Administration of Undesignated Medication

-Upon any administration of an undesignated asthma medication, epinephrine injector, or an opioid antagonist the Superintendent or designee(s) must ensure all notifications required by State law and administrative procedures occur.
+Upon any administration of an undesignated medication permitted by State law, the Superintendent or designee(s) must ensure all notifications required by State law and administrative procedures occur.